-The continuing legacy of Canada's First Peoples comes alive in this multi-layered gallery that discusses the complex relationship between past traditions and present life, the work of collectors who sought to document the unique experiences of Aboriginal cultures, the development of museums where First Peoples’ material culture could be preserved, and through contemporary art, provide a sense of what it means to be a person of Aboriginal ancestry in the contemporary world.
-European contact brought much change to Aboriginal culture, but with this contact came new materials, new markets, and new opportunities for Aboriginal cultural expression.
+The continuing legacy of Canada's First Peoples comes alive in this multi-layered gallery that discusses the complex relationship between past traditions and present life, the work of collectors who sought to document the unique experiences of Indigenous cultures, the development of museums where First Peoples’ material culture could be preserved, and through contemporary art, provide a sense of what it means to be a person of Indigenous ancestry in the contemporary world.
+European contact brought much change to Indigenous culture, but with this contact came new materials, new markets, and new opportunities for Indigenous cultural expression.

 About the Gallery

-More than 1,000 artifacts provide a cultural context for Canada's First Peoples and examine the economic and social forces that have influenced Native culture and art.
+More than 1,000 objects provide a cultural context for Canada's First Peoples and examine the economic and social forces that have influenced Native culture and art.

 Canada, west to the Pacific Ocean, north to the Arctic, east to the Atlantic, with some artifacts from cultures in Alaska and south of the Canada-United States border.